-Advertising on Facebook has without question become one of the most important tools for marketers.
-For many SMEs the step from organic social content to paid content is a step too far.
+Advertising on Facebook has, without question, become one of the most important tools for marketers.
+For many SMEs, the step from organic social content to paid content is often a step too far.

 Find out how you and your business can make the most of Facebook Ads.

 It’s no surprise to anyone, your potential audience on Facebook is massive.
 There are nearly 45 million people in the UK using Facebook every month.

 So even if your business’ Facebook page has a few hundred or a few thousand followers, your potential reach through advertising is probably far greater than any other single channel.

 80% – 90% of businesses in the UK are now using social media in one way or another.
 This number has risen sharply in recent years, matching the number of UK businesses who own a website.
 So, if you’re not on social media, why not?

 With the vast majority of businesses using social media as part of their marketing mix, it’s time to think about how you can position yourself to customers and set yourself apart from your competition.
 Advertising on social media platforms such as Facebook is a no brainer.
 It gets you in front of your potential customers, across all of their devices.

 How to start advertising on Facebook

 Getting started advertising on Facebook couldn’t be easier, you can advertise straight from your Facebook business page.